kequel/Producer-Consumer_Simulator_Ada/README.md

 4) If has a high goodness of heart, gives half of its products away as a Noble Gift.

 ## Example of Output
-`P: On vacation went producer Keychain`
+`P: On vacation went producer Keychain  `

-`B: Delivered assembly Premium Deluxe                 number  1`
+`B: Delivered assembly Premium Deluxe  `

-`C: MEDIA EXPERT takes assembly Premium Deluxe                 number  1`
+`C: MEDIA EXPERT takes assembly Premium Deluxe  `

 `|   Storage contents:  1 Keychain `